digitalme-my/NXLAuth-iOS-example/README-PingFederate.md

-# Using AppAuth for iOS and macOS with PingFederate
+# Using NXLAuth for iOS with PingFederate

 This example uses the *PingFederate OAuth2 Playground* sample application to quickly stand up a new PingFederate server as an OpenID Connect Provider.